bhisaac/5eFP/5eFP-SRD.md

 ## Expertise

-When you purchase this upgrade, you gain proficiency with a non-proficient ability.
+You gain proficiency with a non-proficient ability.
 Then choose one of your ability proficiencies or Thieves' Tools.
 You add your level to ability checks with the chosen ability or feature twice instead of once.
 You cannot add your level more than twice with the chosen ability or feature.

 ## Sneak Attack (Turn)